Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Conclusion

 \section{Conclusion}

 This study proposes a new in-context learning method, the Pragmatic Inference Chain (PIC), drawn on findings from cognitive science and linguistics.
 It also presents a newly established authentic implicit toxic dataset that requires intensive pragmatic inferences.
-It tests the PIC on three LLMs.
-The findings reveal that the PIC significantly improves their success rate of identifying implicit toxic language, compared to both zero-shot prompting and CoT.
+It tests varied PIC designs, together with five baseline prompts, on five LLMs.
+The findings reveal that the PIC significantly improves the models' success rate of identifying implicit toxic language, compared to all baselines.
 The method also enables the LLMs to move from unspecified stepped inferences to explicit and coherent inference processes.
 The design of the PIC may apply to other pragmatic inferential tasks, such as metaphors and humour comprehension, where LLMs are found deficient.
 It also helps LLMs address real-world challenges in handling the creative range of implicit toxic language use.